Bikes · Resale guide

 Essential Checks

-1. Verify RC on Parivahan app: Check owner count, registration date, and hypothecation status.
-Ensure the chassis and engine numbers match the physical bike.
+- Verify RC on Parivahan app — Check owner count, registration date, and hypothecation status.
+Ensure the bike is free of loans.

-3. Check for oil leaks: Inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.
+- Check for Oil Leaks — Inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.

-9. Ride for 15+ minutes: Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs without speed increase), and handling stability.
+- Ride for 15+ Minutes — Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs without speed increase), and stable handling.

-10. Verify odometer matches general wear: A low reading but worn rubber grips, footpegs, or seat can be a sign of odometer tampering.
+- Verify Odometer Matches Wear — A low odometer reading but heavily worn grips, footpegs, or seat suggests potential tampering.

 Insider Checks

-THE GRIP & FOOTPEG WEAR TEST (Odometer Fraud): Grab the rubber grips and inspect the footpeg rubbers.
-These wear naturally with use and are hard to fake convincingly.
-Smooth, worn grips or footpegs on a bike with a very low odometer reading are a major red flag for odometer tampering.
-New aftermarket grips or footpegs on an older bike might also be an attempt to hide high usage.
-Expect a ₹10,000-₹30,000 price drop if odometer fraud is suspected.
+THE GRIP & FOOTPEG WEAR TEST (Odometer Fraud for Bikes).
+This is a classic.
+Check the rubber grips and footpeg rubbers thoroughly.
+Like car pedals, these wear down naturally with use and are hard to fake convincingly.
+Worn-smooth grips and footpegs on a bike with a surprisingly low odometer reading are a huge red flag for a tampered kilometer reading.
+Conversely, brand new aftermarket grips on an older bike might also be a sign they were replaced to hide real usage.
+A tampered odometer can mean you’re buying a much older, higher-mileage bike than advertised, impacting value by ₹10,000-₹20,000.

-THE STEERING HEAD BEARING TEST: Stand in front of the bike and grab both ends of the handlebar firmly.
-With the front wheel on the ground, try to rock the front wheel forward and backward (not side-to-side).
-If you feel any “clunking” or a “notch” in the steering, the steering head bearings are worn.
-This can cause instability or wobbling at higher speeds and is a ₹2,500-₹4,000 repair.
+THE STEERING HEAD BEARING TEST.
+Stand in front of the bike, grab both handlebar ends firmly, and rock the front wheel forward and backward (not side to side).
+Listen and feel for any “clunk” or “notch” sensation.
+If you feel this, the steering head bearings are worn.
+This can cause instability and wobbling at higher speeds, making the bike dangerous.
+Replacing these bearings costs around ₹2,000-₹4,000 at an authorized center.

-THE CLUTCH SLIP TEST: On your test ride, get into the highest gear (6th) at a relatively low speed (around 40-50 km/h).
-Then, open the throttle hard.
-If the engine RPMs climb rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
-This is a sign of a worn clutch, and replacement costs ₹3,000-₹4,500.
+THE CLUTCH SLIP TEST.
+During your test ride, get into the highest gear (6th) at a relatively low speed (around 40-50 kmph), then open the throttle hard.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, or if it feels like the power isn’t fully transferring to the wheel, the clutch plates are slipping.
+This is a common wear item, and replacing the clutch plate set will cost you around ₹2,800-₹4,500.

 Common Scams to Watch For (India 2026)